DECAfpga/gameboy/README.md

 v0.5 Updated Demistify.
 Added Joystick pinout

 ### Instructions to compile the project for a specific board:

+(Note that sof/svf files are already included in /deca/output_files/)

 ```sh
 git clone https://github.com/DECAfpga/gameboy